blag/status_page/API.md

          Service admins can create API keys that do not expire for services that they own.

-         Non-admin users can create API keys that have non-null expirations.
+         Non-admin users can create API tokens that expire after 24 hours.

-         Site admins should be able to create API keys for anybody for any service.

-         Service admins can create API keys for other users for a service they administrate.
-This can be useful for creating API keys for updaters and other bots.

-         Users can create API keys to authenticate as themselves, and all API keys will have the same restrictions that the user has in the system.
+         These JWT API keys identify a permission ID.
+This means that a single user can have multiple API keys with different permission levels.

+         To revoke permissions for an API key, simply revoke the corresponding permission object in the database.

          The API key data will only be returned once.
 This is a write-only, read-once endpoint.
          If the API key is forgotten or otherwise inaccessible, another API key must be generated